resis10ce/password/README.md

 I thought to bruteforce it with my regular password file :) basically.. passwords from  haddix sir repositary #seclist. some where in my mind ..
 I Was knowing that i will not get the match..
-I thought since domain is regestred with the vc's name .
-I might get password match  with his name only.
+I thought that  since domain is registered with the vc's name .
+I might get password match only  with his name. so i scripted this on  python 3 . suppose name is gumla..  so these could be the  passwords

 Eg: Gumla
     gum7@